 More Reasons I Cook

-Another interesting tidbit is that I tend to use baking and cooking as a stress reliever.
+Another interesting tidbit is that I tend to use baking and cooking as stress relievers.
 My kids picked up on this pretty quickly (actually before I did).
 In fact, one time Roni said to me, œWe must not be driving you crazy lately.
 You haven't baked anything in a long time.
 Do I have to be bad for you to bake cookies?

 When I joined my first husband's family, I was delighted with their mealtime rituals, and my outlook on family dinners solidified.
-Unlike my family of origin, my new family not only all sat at the table together for the evening meal, but they had a conversation!
+Unlike my family of origin, my new family not only sat at the table together for the evening meal, but they had a conversation!
 Conversation and food make great company.

 I do have many stories that go hand-in-hand with the foods I make.
 I often tell you a little story about them.
 I hope you enjoy the stories as much as you do the recipes.
 I invite you to comment and tell us your stories, too.